ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.multicast/README.md

 * provide an alternative to http post and MQTT protokoll
 * Have a uniform API available based on multicast communication and JSON formatted data transmission
-* Have an zero-touch adapter in place to integrate any ethernet device (example : ESP based board eq Wemos D1 mini), like Vansware/Gosound smadmin/multicast.pngart plugs or other custom build automation.
+* Have an zero-touch adapter in place to integrate any ethernet device (example : ESP based board eq Wemos D1 mini), like Vansware/Gosound smart plugs or other custom build automation.

 ### Zero touch ?